 |Number of cups sold||Total variable costs||Total fixed costs||Total costs||Total sales||Gross profit||Net profit|

-As you can see, you can reach the break-even point when your fixed costs are equal your gross profit based on 500 cups sold.
+As you can see, you can reach the break-even point when your fixed costs are equal to your gross profit based on 500 cups sold.
 Let’s calculate your contribution margin:

 This means that you’ll earn only $0.40 from every dollar in sales.
 If you strive to increase your profit (which means increasing your contribution margin as well), you need to reduce your variable costs.